 Polycarbonate is a thermoplastic polymer.
 Unlike most other thermoplastics, polycarbonate can undergo big plastic deformations without breaking or cracking.
 Plexiglas, while similar in appearance to polycarbonate, is brittle and would break under similar duress.
 It can’t be bent at room temperature like polycarbonate can.

-Polycarbonate is available in a number of colors, tectures and grades.
-Grade examples include: abrasion resistance, FDA compliant, glass-filled, UV resistant, bullet resistance and flame inhibiting.
-We've seen polycarbonate used in areas where there is a high potential for glass breakage.
+Polycarbonate is available in a number of colors, textures, and grades.
+Grade examples include: abrasion resistance, FDA compliant, glass-filled, UV resistant, bullet resistance, and flame inhibiting.
+We’ve seen polycarbonate used in areas where there is a high potential for glass breakage.
 Polycarbonate is too flexible and awesome to break under normal conditions!

 Often used in eyewear lenses and exterior automotive components, polycarbonate is highly transparent to visible light.
 It can transmit light more effectively than many types of glass.